leonhardrobin/TriangleSplattingUnity/README.md

 3. Select the downloaded `.unitypackage` file and import all assets.

 ## Usage
+1. Set your Unity Project in Gamma Color.
+(Thanks BarnabasTakacs for letting me know about this issue)

-1. Drag and drop the TriangleSplatRenderer prefab in your scene.
+2. Drag and drop the TriangleSplatRenderer prefab in your scene.
-2. Set the path to your `.off` file.
+3. Set the path to your `.off` file.
-4. Press Play to visualize the triangle splats in the scene.
+5. Press Play to visualize the triangle splats in the scene.

 ## Requirements